nazuwaaulia/data-science-ml-projects/README.md

 # Data Science & Machine Learning Projects

 This repository contains R scripts and knitted HTML files from assignments completed during my undergraduate studies in **Statistics and Data Science at IPB University**.
 These projects serve as part of my academic portfolio, demonstrating fundamental implementations, experiments, and documentation of core concepts in data science and machine learning using R.

+You can also check my **Python projects** from the *Modeling and Optimization Techniques in Data Warehousing* program here: [github.com/nazuwaaulia/MSIB-data-warehousing](https://github.com/nazuwaaulia/MSIB-data-warehousing).

 ---